-For the year ended December 31, 2013, capital expenditures in the amount of approximately \$208,000 were devoted to road paving at the Fulton plant.
+For the year ended December 31, 2014, capital expenditures approximating \$58,000 were devoted to boiler improvements.

 Winslow, Indiana

 Located in Winslow, Indiana, USA, and operating on approximately 16 hectares of land, the plant specializes in the treating of railway ties.
 The facilities include two pressure treating cylinders for oilborne preservatives, giving a combined annual treating capacity of approximately 150,000 cubic metres.
 The plant also includes a crosstie and switch tie inspection facility capable of processing 1.5 million ties annually, a maintenance facility, and offices for production and wood procurement personnel.